OthankQ/100-days-of-code/r1-log.md

 ### R2D8

 Learning SQL before writing an API with express.
 Going through it pretty quickly.
 Feeling a bit burnt out.

+### R2D9

+Going through a book on Python 3.
+It's refreshing to learn a new language.
+Looking into Django framework.